 The Tiniest Test Takers

-New York City - Pearson PLC, the world's leading learning company, announced a multi-million dollar deal with New York City's Department of Education that will allow the company to begin administering standardized tests to the city's youngest students - fetuses.
+London - Pearson PLC, the world's leading learning company, announced a new product that will allow the company to begin administering standardized tests to the nation's youngest students - fetuses.

-Flanked by both Mayor Michael Bloomberg and Chancellor of Education Dennis Walcott, Pearson CEO Marjorie Scardino gushed, "We couldn't be more excited about this development."
+New Pearson CEO John Fallon gushed, "We couldn't be more excited about this development."

-Ms. Scardino explained to reporters how Pearson scientists used nano technology to create tiny number two pencils that can be placed into a woman's uterus.
-"If you look very closely, you can see that we have been able to provide the fetus with a bubble test and a number two pencil," boasted Scardino while pointing to a sonogram.
+Mr. Fallon explained to reporters how Pearson scientists used nano technology to create tiny number two pencils that can be placed into a woman's uterus.
+"If you look very closely, you can see that we have been able to provide the fetus with a bubble test and a number two pencil," boasted Fallon while pointing to a sonogram.

 Scientists associated with the project agree that the new development is quite a feat.
-"Shrinking the pencil wasn't too difficult," explains Dr. Tisch Benito.
-"But creating test booklets and bubble sheets that are resistant to amniotic fluid, well that took a good deal of effort."
+"Shrinking the pencil wasn't too difficult," explains Dr. Michelle Benito.
+"But creating test booklets and bubble sheets resistant to amniotic fluid, well that took a good deal of effort."

 Benito describes the testing process, "Testing materials are injected into the mother's uterus utilizing the same needles employed during amniocentesis.
 Then we guide the materials into the fetus' hands using probes and prod it to take the exam.
 We give the unborn about an hour to complete the test and then we suction the materials out through the needle.
 The only problems we have encountered are fetuses who refuse to take the exam and fetuses who eat the pencils."

-Asked by one reporter if standardized testing of the unborn was perhaps "ridiculous" the mayor responded irately, "You can never test too early or too often."
+Asked by one reporter if standardized testing of the unborn was perhaps "ridiculous" Fallon responded irately, "Our philosophy is that you can never test too early or too often.
+Clients that agree will purchase and implement this product; clients that don't, won't."

-When asked to comment on this new DOE initiative, United Federation of Teachers President Michael Mulgrew responded with a question of his own, "How many more days until the next mayoral election?"
+When asked to comment on this new Pearson initiative, American Federation of Teachers President Randi Weingarten responded with a question of her own, "Can we finally agree that testing is out of control?"

 Reality Alert: